Acellera/acegen-open/tutorials/adding_custom_model.md

 Nonetheless, defining a custom model is straightforward is we know PyTorch.
 We can define a custom model as a subclass of `torch.nn.Module` and wrap it with the `tensordict.nn.TensordictModule` class, which makes sure that the model is compatible with Tensordict.
 We will see how to do it in this tutorial.

+### Requirement 2

+In reinforcement learning (RL), the model is generally used in 2 different phases, training and inference.

+In each phase, what we want the model to do can be different.

+For example, during inference (the data collection phase), we just want the model to generate an action (and sometimes additional data like the action log prob) given the current state.
+Therefore, the received TensorDict will not have a temporal dimension, only a batch dimension. i.e. shape = (batch_size, ).

+However, during training we want the model to process a sequence of data, and to predict outputs for each element of the sequence.
+Therefore, the received TensorDict will have both a batch and a temporal dimension. i.e. shape = (batch_size, sequence_length).

 ## Creating a custom model